hazcod/one2sen/README.md

 # one2sentinel

-A Go program that exports 1Password usage and signin events to Microsoft Sentinel SIEM.
+A Go program that exports 1Password usage, signin and audit events to Microsoft Sentinel SIEM.

 ## Running